Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Bridging the area under the curve (AUC) measure to rank correlation coefficients: Population setting

+where the function $s(x',x'') = \one \{ x' < x'' \} + \frac{1}{2} \one \{ x' = x'' \}$ is specified at \eqref{eq:s}.
+Of course, $\CID(X,Y)$ is the probability of concordance between $X$ and $Y$, with a natural adjustment for ties in $X$, which renders the measure asymmetric.
+In the nondegenerate case both $\CID(X,Y)$ and $\CID(Y,X)$ are well defined.
+The C index was developed by \citet{Harrell1996} and \citet{Pencina2004} and has traditionally been applied to censored outcomes in survival analysis.
+Here, we ignore the various complications that arise under censoring \citep{Hartman2023, Sierra2025, Lillelund2026}\footnote{Under censoring one does not observe the outcome $Y$ of interest, but instead a censored variable $C = \min(Y,Z)$ along with an indicator $\delta = \one \{ Y = C \}$.
+The challenge is that one needs to estimate $\CID(X,Y)$ based on the triple $(X, C, \delta)$.
+While the handling of censored outcomes and/or missing data is of great importance, we here restrict attention to the nested setting where the outcome $Y$ of interest is noncensored and fully observed.} and assume that the outcome $Y$ is fully observed.

+For further analysis here and in subsequent sections, we consider the notion of granularity.
+Specifically, for a random variable $Y$, the 2-granularity $\twogran(Y)$ and the 3-granularity $\threegran(Y)$ are defined as

-which is prominent in \eqref{eq:AGC_granularity}.
-The minimal granularity of 0 arises under the finest possible resolution, namely, for continuous distributions, and the maximal granularity of 1 is reached for degenerate distributions with all probability mass in one point.
-We note that $\AGC(X,Y) = \AGC(Y,X)$ and $\CMA(X,Y) = \CMA(Y,X)$ if, and only if, $\gamma(X) = \gamma(Y)$.
+respectively.
+Evidently, $0 \leq \threegran(Y) \leq \twogran(Y) \leq 1$.
+The minimal granularity arises under the finest possible resolution, namely, for continuous distributions, and the maximum is reached for degenerate distributions with all mass in a single atom.